unimi-dse/a2b3bab6/Readme.md

-### This  package is facing some issues.
+#### This  package is facing some issues with the shiny application.
+The rest of the functions work.
 Debugging in progress.
 Please come back later.

 ### Survival Analysis of Titanic passengers.

 Package Name             | Author                                                                 |Github Repo